Groundwater Monitoring Well Installation

 Flush mount well covers

 If the monitoring wells are installed in a high traffic area such as a parking lot, in a residential yard, or along the side of a road it may be desirable to finish the wells to the ground surface and install water-tight flush mounted traffic and/or man-hole covers.
 Flush mounted traffic and man-hole covers are designed to extend from the ground surface down into the concrete plug around the well casing.
-Although flush mounted covers may vary in design, they should have seals that make the unit water-tight when closed and secured.
+Although flush mounted covers for monitoring wells may vary in design, they should have seals that make the unit water-tight when closed and secured.
 The flush mounted covers should be installed slightly above grade to minimize standing water and promote runoff.
 Permanent identification markings should be placed on the covers or in the concrete plug around the cover.
 Expansive sealing plugs should be used to cap the well riser to prevent infiltration of any water that might enter the flush cover.

 Surface casing

 Surface casing should be constructed when there is reason to believe that interconnection of two aquifers by well construction may cause cross-contamination or when flowing sands make it impossible to install a monitoring well using conventional methods.
 A highly contaminated surface soil zone may also be cased off so that drilling may continue below the casing with reduced danger of cross contamination.
 A pilot borehole should be bored through the overburden and/or the contaminated zone into the clay confining layer or bedrock.
 An outer casing should then be placed into the borehole and sealed with grout.
-The borehole and outer casing should extend into tight clay a minimum of .5 m and into competent bedrock a minimum of .25 m.
+The borehole and outer casing should extend into tight clay or a minimum of .5 m and into competent bedrock a minimum of .25 m.
 The total depths into the clay or bedrock will vary, depending on the plasticity of the clay and the extent of weathering and/or fracturing of the bedrock.
 The size of the outer casing should be of sufficient diameter to allow for subsequent drilling methods.

 The outer casing should be grouted by the tremie, pressure grouted or via displacement,The grout should be pumped into the annular space between the outer casing and the borehole wall.
 A minimum of 24 hours should be allowed for the grout plug (seal) to cure before attempting to drill through it.
 The grout mixture used to seal the outer annular space should be either a neat cement, cement/bentonite, cement/sand, or a 30% solids bentonite grout.
 When drilling through the seal, care should be taken to avoid cracking, shattering, or washing out the seal.
 If caving conditions exist so that the outer casing cannot be sufficiently sealed by grouting, the outer casing should be driven into place and a grout seal placed in the bottom of the casing.

-Development and hydraulic testing
+Development and hydraulic testing of monitoring wells

 Legion Drilling can also assist in the development of the installed wells and has the equipment to conduct pumping and packer testing under request.